Record number of applications leads to international contingent of art makers from seven countries and 25 U.S. states.

 - Theatre artists: Janet Allard, Brittany K. Allen, Morgan Bassichis, Syreeta Briggs, Renae Jarrett, Sofya Levitsky-Weitz, Jiehae Park, Chana Porter, Nia Akilah Robinson, KJ Sanchez, Jen Silverman, Daniel Tejera, Niko Tsakalakos, and Max Vernon.

-- Visual artists: Deborah Anzinger, Rachel Breen, Alex Callender, John Chae, Gohar Dashti, Joey Fauerso, Diana Guerrero-Macia, Elana Herzog, Jessica Hutchins, Tatana Kellner, Mo Kong, Joan Linder, Summer McCorkle, Jeanine Oleson, Alison Pebworth, Claudia Peña Salinas, Bundith Phunsombatlert, Piper Shepard, and Chris Sollars.
+- Visual artists: Deborah Anzinger, Rachel Breen, Alex Callender, John Chae, Gohar Dashti, Joey Fauerso, Diana Guerrero-Macia, Elana Herzog, Jessica Hutchins, Tatana Kellner, Mo Kong, Joan Linder, Courtney McClellan, Summer McCorkle, Jeanine Oleson, Alison Pebworth, Claudia Peña Salinas, Bundith Phunsombatlert, Piper Shepard, and Chris Sollars.

-- Fiction Writers: Pemi Aguda, Vimi Bajaj, Clare Beams, Jordan Casomar, Jennifer Croft, Alice Elliott Dark, Kali Fajardo-Anstine, Joshua Ferris, Rebecca Handler, Richard House, Mary-Beth Hughes, Sandra Jackson-Opoku, Lisa Ko, Rochelle Marrett, Dantiel Moniz, Titi Nguyen, Maggie Nye, Peter Orner, Arvin Ramgoolam, Jason Reynolds, Salvatore Scibona, Asako Serizawa, Mary South, Taryn Tilton, Tanna Tucker, and Bailey Williams.
+- Fiction Writers: Pemi Aguda, Vimi Bajaj, Clare Beams, Jordan Casomar, Jennifer Croft, Alice Elliott Dark, Kali Fajardo-Anstine, Joshua Ferris, Rebecca Handler, Richard House, Mary-Beth Hughes, Jared Jackson, Sandra Jackson-Opoku, Lisa Ko, Rochelle Marrett, Dantiel Moniz, Titi Nguyen, Maggie Nye, Peter Orner, Arvin Ramgoolam, Jason Reynolds, Salvatore Scibona, Asako Serizawa, Mary South, Taryn Tilton, Tanna Tucker, and Bailey Williams.

 - Nonfiction Writers: Catina Bacote, Sheri Fink, Tatiana Johnson-Boria, Laura Kolbe, Janine Kovac, Richard Scott Larson, Audrea Lim, Jaime Lowe, Priyanka Mattoo, Samhita Mukhopadhyay, Elizabeth Owuor, Ross Perlin, Lance Richardson, Elvina Scott, Jeff Sharlet, Sebastian Smee, Anna Sussman, and Deborah Taffa.